DaleOrders/AWS-Study-Notes/README.md

 through to subnets.

 - This can be changed, can create new ones, but you cannot edit one.
-- If you want to change the settings
+- If you want to change the settings doing the following three steps:
-  - You can create a new one
+  - 1. Create a new one
-  - Change the VPC allocation to the new one
+  - 2. Change the VPC allocation to the new one
-  - Delete the old one
+  - 3. Delete the old one

 #### 1.5.4.3.
 IP allocation Options